Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: The connection problem

 \subsection{AGT dual of irregular correlators and NS limit}

 The irregular correlators appearing in the asymptotics of the functions (\ref{HeunLambdaasymptotics}) can be efficiently computed as Nekrasov partition functions thanks to the AGT correspondence \cite{Alday_2010}.
-In particular, the chiral irregular three point function is identified with \cite{Marshakov_2009}
+In particular, the irregular conformal block is identified with \cite{Marshakov_2009}

 where $\mathcal{Z}^{\mathrm{inst}} (\Lambda, a, m_1, m_2, m_3)$ is the Nekrasov instanton partition function of $SU(2)$ $\mathcal{N}=2$ gauge theory in the $\Omega$-background (see Appendix \ref{AppendixNekrasov}).
 While the analysis in the last section was completely general, in order to apply the obtained results to the Teukolsky equation, one needs to take the NS limit $\epsilon_2\to0$, $\epsilon_1=1$ as discussed in section \ref{HeunasBPZ}.
 In this limit the correlators diverge, but rescaling the functions in (\ref{HeunLambdaasymptotics}) by one of the correlators, the resulting ratios are finite.
 In a slight abuse of notation, we write the connection coefficients in the NS limit as